Tomahaawk/wdg-frontend-challenge/README.md

 ## Accessing the application
 1. This project is using the `https://reqres.in/` api.
-2. the default authorized user email is `eve.holt@reqres.in`.
+2. The default authorized user email is `eve.holt@reqres.in`.
 Use it to login, there is no password validation.